Aman-Hegde/SDLC-of-a-Real-World-System/README.md

 # Contributions & Feedback

-For feedback or improvements, feel free to open an issue or submit a pull request.
+-For feedback or improvements, open an issue or submit a pull request.
-All suggestions and contributions are appreciated.
-You may also contact the author for further details.
+-We appreciate all contributions.
+Contact us for more details.

 # Contact

-For any questions or clarifications related to this project, please reach out using the details below:
+For any questions or clarifications, feel free to reach out:

-**Author:** Aman Hegde (NNM24IS019)
+-**Author:** Aman Hegde (NNM24IS019)

-**Mentor:**
+-**Mentor:**
   Dr. Jason Elroy Martis
   Associate Professor
   Department of Information Science and Technology
   NMAM Institute of Technology, Nitte, Karnataka, India

-📧 **Email:** amanhegde2020@gmail.com
+-📧 **Email:** amanhegde2020@gmail.com
-📌 **GitHub Profile:** Aman-Hegde
+-📌 **GitHub Profile:** Aman-Hegde